Charged-Particles/scaffold-vite-eth-shad/README.md

 ## Scaffolding for an EVM-based ViteJS Dapp with Shad and Aceternity UI Libraries

-- Uses BlockNative Web3-Onboard Wallet Connector
+- Uses RainbowKit Wallet Connector
 - Provides Simplified Transaction Handling in a Site-Wide React-Context with LocalStorage-Recapture

 *Never lose a transaction again!*